 Internally, with everyone working remotely, coordination became more challenging.
 The physical distance made processes even more of a necessity to bring clarity to the change of strategies as well as bringing transparency to everyone.
 One of the things we introduced was a daily standup meeting that kept everyone engaged across our offices.
 In a way, this has brought everyone closer together and is something that we have decided to keep moving forward.

-How do you deal with stress and anxiety, how do you project yourself and your company in the future?
+How do you deal with stress and anxiety, how do you project yourself and Origami Labs in the future?

 Who are your competitors?
 And how do you plan to stay in the game?